2022 Arizona Wildcats football team: Coaching staff departures

 During the off-season, Arizona lost 2 position coaches and 1 support staff members.
 The two position coaches that departed the team were defensive coordinator Don Brown and linebackers coach Keith Dudzinski.
-Brown took an upgrade by becoming the 30th head coach to return at UMass, while Dudzinski was return to became the defensive coordinator at UMass.
+Brown took an upgrade by becoming the 30th head coach to return at UMass, while Dudzinski returned to become the defensive coordinator at UMass.
 Furthermore, Brown and Dudzinski were the final 2 coaches that were under current head coach Jedd Fisch.